hutomosaleh/thesis/notes/thesis-topic.md

   - On large data, where workload should be offloaded to speed up computation time
   - On non-CPU intensive computation, where GPU performs faster than CPU
 - What are common co-processing research topic?
-  - Algorithm specific comparisons: Group-By, Hash-join, Aggregate, etc
+  - Algorithm specific comparisons: Group-By, Hash-join, Aggregate, Theta join (rare)
-- Can co-processing be done in any systems with GPU?
+- Applicable on other hardwares?
   - Raspberry Pi?
-No official support yet.
+No OpenCL official support yet.
 But there are community version for 3B+

 ### Others
 - Common practice seems to use OpenCL instead of CUDA